-Elicit what Sts can see in the picture, e.g. a mobile (phone), a laptop, a tablet (iPad), a smartphone (iPhone), an iPod, and a webcam.
+Elicit what Sts can see in the picture, e.g., a cell phone, a laptop, a tablet (iPad), a smartphone (iPhone), an iPod, and a webcam.

 Now get Sts to answer the questions in pairs.

 Get feedback from the class.